nhmu/indesign-upgrade-unbreak/README.md

 RemoteUpdateManager run.

 We opened a case with Adobe after we hit this with CC2014, but as of CC2015 it has not been fixed.
-We haven't yet deployed CC2017, so I don't know if it also suffers from this problem.
+CC2017 does not appear to suffer from this problem.

 ## History of this tool